Pascal-J/records-j/README.md

 the project at https://github.com/Pascal-J/rabin-key-gen uses recordforms to create encryption keys, and is an example of collecting many parameters so as to run multiple function sequences.
 The keygen.ijs file also shows a coding style for multiline definitions of forms that are more readable if not using the formbuilder to read/edit them.

-current release works in j803 and j804, though there is a small bug in the Fields callback function (related to edith) that only affect j804, and some of the code's current state is so as not to crash j804.
-Previous versions worked in j802 as well.
+current release works in j803 and j804, Previous versions worked in j802 as well.  small todo: actively erase more objects.